"Junmai" - what' does that really mean?

 Takara Junmai Sake

-Explore the dozens of premium Junmai sake made and distributed by Takara Sake USA.
+Explore the dozens of premium Junmai sakes made and distributed by Takara Sake USA.

 - Sho Chiku Bai Classic Junmai: Our bestselling Junmai delivers signature umami flavors in well balanced, rounded Junmai body.
-Pleasantly aromatic, with notes of sourdough, cream and macadamia nuts with a mellow smooth-pear finish.
-Serve alone or paired with egg or noodle dishes.
+Pleasantly aromatic, with notes of sourdough, cream, and macadamia nuts with a mellow smooth-pear finish.
+Serve alone or pair with egg or noodle dishes.

 - Sho Chiku Bai Organic Nama: This Nama-style, micro-filtered organic Junmai preserves the original bold, savory flavors at the heart of good sake.
 Untouched by heat, Nama-style Junmai presents an intense set of aromas and flavors hinting at roasted corn, cashew, banana bread and a dark chocolate finish.
 Savory and full-bodied, serve cool (50-60°F).